CONCERT SEASON 2020/2021:

 Programme: original pieces for double bass & piano written mainly throughout the 20th century for the competition "Concours du Conservatoire National de Musique de Paris" (1895-2006), read here more about the competition (please take with humor the "English version" on this external site and use a translator instead)

-Compositions for double bass & piano by: Eugène Bigot, Mel Bonis, Henri Büsser, Jacques Castérède, Charles Chaynes, Alfred Desenclos, André Dulaurens, Serge Lancen, Alain Margoni, Marcel Mirouze and Victor Serventi
+Compositions for double bass & piano by: Eugène Bigot, Henri Büsser, Jacques Castérède, Charles Chaynes, Alfred Desenclos, André Dulaurens, Serge Lancen, Alain Margoni, Marcel Mirouze and Victor Serventi, as well as nearly unknown, fantastic sonata for cello and piano by Mel Bonis performed by Božo Paradžik and Hansjacob Staemmler

-The next such event is scheduled on May 31, 2019, where one more time the majority of students from my double bass class will participate with a performance of only 1-2 works.
-This time, my own participation is also scheduled.
-It will be again a long recital programme with mostly unknown original compositions for double bass & piano composed in France during the 20th century.
-All those pieces are composed for the competition of the graduating students of the Conservatoire National de Musique in Paris.
+Most of my double bass students from Freiburg have been performing at least one piece in this concert.
+All the pieces are composed for the competition of the graduating students of the Conservatoire National de Musique in Paris.
 Common to these works is that they are skillfully composed for the piano and that they are mostly multipartite: they all have a slow part, a fast part and a short cadenza.
 Some of these compositions contain three parts plus a cadenza.
 Stylistically, the works are very different, you will find pretty much everything between the purely romantic sounds, then typical impressionist harmonies and whole-tone scales until a bit more "modern" forms and harmonies for that time (albeit still quite conservative from our point of view today) where some pieces experiment with slightly abstract harmonies, jazz and swing elements, half-improvisation, etc. The works also differ very strongly in character, the audience will be able to enjoy pretty much the whole pallet from humorous to profound.

 Many of Božo Paradžik's earlier projects and performances have been recorded and can be watched any time on Božo Paradžik's YouTube channel